} else { }

 Complications

-• Toxic megacolon, present with severe abdominal pain, abdominal distension, pyrexia, and systemic toxicity
+• Toxic megacolon, present with severe abdominal pain, abdominal distension, pyrexia, and systemic upset

 • Decompression of the bowel is required as soon as possible, due to high risk of perforation, and failure to respond to medical management is an indication for surgery